r-spatial/link2GI/docs/articles/link2GI2.md

 The most common use of `GRASS` is for a single call or algorithm.
-The user is not interested in setting all the parameters. linGRASS7(georeferenced-dataset)`does an automatic search and finds all the`GRASS`binaries using the georeferenced-dataset object for spatial referencing and other necessary settings. **NOTE:** This is the highly recommended linking procedure for all on-the-fly invocations of`GRASS`.
-Please also note that if more than one`GRASS\` installation is found, the one with the highest version number is automatically selected.
+The user is not interested in setting all the parameters.
+`linkGRASS`/`findGRASS` does an automatic search and finds all the `GRASS` binaries using the georeferenced-dataset object for spatial referencing and other necessary settings. **NOTE:** This is the highly recommended linking procedure for all on-the-fly invocations of `GRASS`.
+Please also note that if more than one `GRASS` installation is found, the one with the highest version number is automatically selected.

 Take a look at the following examples, which show a typical call for the well-known `sp` and `sf` vector data objects.